 The latter said while trekking rugged terrain around ancient ruins that she can be called upon to move from one country to another at moment’s notice, and can do so freely, because she is single.

 I didn’t want to hear these insights, but they were right.
-And when you’re 33 and single, it may be that while the other kids are chomping their chocolate bars or sipping their milkshakes, God is telling you, “We’re going to eat dinner first.”
+When you’re 33 and single, it may be that while the other kids are chomping their chocolate bars or sipping their milkshakes, God is telling you, “You’re going to eat dinner first.”

 When you’re 33 and single, it’s about time you shifted your focus from your unmet dreams to the important and exciting tasks God’s set before you.

 There’s so much to be done, and so little time.
 Following Jesus into the world.
-Experiencing mission trips and cross-cultural connections.
+Embarking on mission trips and building cross-cultural connections.
 Playing with nieces and nephews.
 Contacting friends.
-Connecting with coworkers.
+Connecting with church members and coworkers.
 Making music.
 Laughing with family.
 Visiting shut-ins.
 Smiling, praying, caring, sharing.
 Drawing closer to God each day.
 It’s all worth it, and wonderful, if it’s about God.

-When you’re 33 and single and trusting in Jesus, you’re never alone.
-Because Jesus is the Good Shepherd, leading the way.
+Jesus is the Good Shepherd, leading the way.
 He knows what you need, and He supplies more than you could ever ask.
 Even if He leads you down a path you would not have chosen, He sees the entire way.
-You simply need to trust and follow your Shepherd as He leads the way.
+You simply need to trust and follow your Shepherd as He leads.
+And all along, you have the most prized possession ever, and have the anticipation of eternity with Him.
 “Surely goodness and mercy shall follow me all the days of my life; and I will dwell in the house of the Lord forever.”
 (Psalm 23:6) Amen!